interstar/cardigan-bay/README.md

 I *like* Python.
 But I like Clojure a whole lot more.
 And the more I get into it, (and writing this has helped me with that) the more I see Clojure as the language I want to be using for most things in future.
 I don't need a legacy Python wiki code-base to be responsible for.
 And the world sure as hell doesn't need A.N.Other Python wiki-engine.
 Certainly not mine.

 Whereas it feels like in Clojure I might yet be able to push my vision of wiki forward sufficiently to actually make something new and interesting.

+*What was that you were saying about usage on mobile devices?*

+Sorry to disappoint you, but right now there is no CardiganBay app. for Android.
+Possibly, because it's all Clojure (and therefore Java) there will be.
+Or maybe ClojureScript and ReactNative is the future.
+Long term there's an aspiration towards that but it's not in the immediate future.

+**However** I am having success running normal CardiganBay on Ubuntu on the [UserLand VM](https://www.fossmint.com/userland-run-linux-distros-on-android/) on my Android tablet.
+And by success, I don't just mean that it kind of works.
+I spent [several weeks travelling](http://sdi.thoughtstorms.info/?p=1392) in January and was actually developing the software (with the CLI tools, and running Emacs all in the UserLand app on the tablet.
+While simultaneously using CardiganBay through the tablet's normal Chrome browser.
+With an 8" tablet, and external keyboard this was actually a pleasant experience, as it acts like a very small laptop / netbook.
+Even without the keyboard, I'm finding CardiganBay *usable* on the tablet.
+Though it's not as comfortable or slick an experience as it is writing in a well designed Android app.

+The bottom line is that, even if this isn't the greatest user experience, for people who know about Linux, wiki and Clojure, this is totally usable right now.

+(Just use git when you get home to sync your work back into your laptop based notebook.)